How to Grow Hardy Geraniums aka Cranesbill Geraniums, a tough and easy to grow perennial that is worthy of a space in your garden.

 Hardy Geraniums are not only deer resistant but pollinators love them.
 Win, win!

-When you need to divide just dig up and cut through the root mass and replant, do this in Spring or Fall.(see this post on propagation by root division)
+When you need to divide just dig up and cut through the root mass and replant, do this in Spring or Fall.(see this post on propagation by root division) Or you can cut off a piece at the edge of the plant and plant elsewhere without digging up the entire plant.

 If you want to add an easy, gorgeous plant to your garden then give Hardy Geraniums aka Cranesbill geraniums a try.
+If you want full summer bloom check and see if the selection you are thinking of buying does rebloom.
+The ones I have shown in the post do re-bloom quite well.

 click on these other flower growing posts you may enjoy.